3mdeb/news-and-ideas/blog/content/post/2019-06-21-rte-new-version-and-kit.md

 ---
 title: RTE v1.1.0 - enhanced remote testing now available!
 abstract: Get familiar with new RTE revision - what has been changed, which
-          features are now more complex and which items has been added to the RTE kit available at our online shop.
+          features are now more sophisticated and which items have been added to the RTE kit available at our online shop.
 cover: /covers/rte-new-revision.jpg
 author: artur.raglis
 layout: post
 published: true
-date: 2019-06-19
+date: 2019-06-21
 archives: "2019"

 tags: